rchl/volar-component-types/README.md

    ```
 4. Run `nuxt dev`.

-The Nuxt module generates a `./.nuxt/components/volar-component-data.json` relative to `tsconfig.json` and the Volar Language Module expects to find it there.
+This module generates a `./.nuxt/components/volar-component-data.json` file relative to the `tsconfig.json` and the Volar Language Module expects to find it there.
 The location of the generated file is currently not configurable.